Diamondrubix/cs342Homework4/Game4/README.md

 as modifications to the GDF file format, the parser in the Game class for both special Artifact and Place types, and added methods in the Character class to support equipping the armor.
 Lastly, I added javadoc documentation for my classes.

+Zain Zahran (zzahra2):
+Created added things in the place package and added new places